dphaener/geekwise-rails/environment-setup.md

 # How to Setup Your Ruby Environment

 This guide will walk you through the steps for setting up a full functioning Ruby environment setup on your local machine.
 The process varies depending on your operating system.
+If you have access to an Apple computer running a recent version of OS X or a desktop Linux version, I'd highly recommend using it.
+Although the tools for Windows have greatly improved over the last few years, development is still smoothest on a *-nix based operating system.

 ## Mac OS X